OML-NPA/Open-Machine-Learning-Software/README.md

 ### Project support
 We use a voluntary support scheme in order to finance the development and be able to compete with any proprietary commercial alternatives.
-Project can be supported in two ways:
+Project can be supported in three ways:
    - Direct donation
    - Display of a customizable add banner
+   - Commiting changes to the project source

 Being a supporter allows a user to request features and affect the feature queue based on the amount of support.